 The response time of the Fire TV is very good, resulting in a short trail following moving objects, which is great when watching fast-moving content.

 The Element Fire TV uses PWM at 220Hz to dim the backlight, starting at 99/100 backlight setting.
 Lowering the setting shortens the duty cycle, while amplitude remains constant.
 Backlights that use PWM results in duplications following moving objects, but it does help to clear up motion slightly.
 PWM at 220Hz is unusual, and this is the only TV we have tested so far that uses this frequency.
 Since it is not a multiple of the panel's refresh rate, which is 60Hz, it results in shaky duplications following fast-moving objects.
-It is not possible to activate Black Frame Insertion (BFI) to clear up motion.

 The Fire TV can't remove judder from 24p movies no matter the frame rate of the sources, from 24p to 60p and 60i.

 The Fire TV has a native 60Hz panel and doesn't support any variable refresh rate features.

 Unfortunately, the Element Fire TV can only display basic 4k content, as it doesn't support HDR and can't properly display 4:4:4 color.
 It also has high input lag making it a poor choice for video games that require fast reactions.